CS-Personal-Data-Acquisition-Prototype/CS-Personal-Data-Acquisition-Prototype.github.io/docs/overview.md

 - Cost effective, around $500
 - Single Purchase Product (Pi w/ sensors)
 - User friendly interface for non-experts
+- Key technologies can be found in the [design](design.md##1.3-Technologies-Frameworks-and-Patterns) document.

 ### The Communications Module